 The Royal Society of Chemistry would be happy to discuss any of the issues raised in our statement in more detail.
-Any questions should be directed to policy@rsc.org.

 About us

 With about 50,000 members in 120 countries and a knowledge business that spans the globe, the Royal Society of Chemistry is the UK's professional body for chemical scientists, supporting and representing our members and bringing together chemical scientists from all over the world.
 Our members include those working in large multinational companies and small to medium enterprises, researchers and students in universities, teachers and regulators.